Best Chef Knife Under $50: A Review of 6 Budget-Friendly Chef’s Knives

 WHY WE LIKE IT

-This knife is perfect for those who really want a Wusthof chef’s knife, but can’t afford one of their higher-end, forged knives that cost 4 and 5 times as much.
+This knife is perfect for those who really want a Wusthof chef’s knife, but can’t afford one of their higher-end, forged knives that cost 4 to 5 times as much.
 As far as that goes, you won’t find any other 8″ chef knife under $50 from Wusthof, so this is your only option.
 That being said, you’re paying for the name brand with this one.
-The knives above are technically better builds for less money in most cases.
-If you don’t care about the name, pick one of them.
+The knives above are technically better build for less money in most cases.
+If you don’t care about the name, one of the knives listed above would be a better option.

 Materials Used

-Handles are important also.
-While knives with wooden handles look really nice and can really show the personality of the knife, they require additional care and maintenance.
-For instance, you don’t want to leave a wooded knife handle soaking in water or it could damage it.
-You of course have less to worry about with all stainless knives or knives with plastic handles.
+Handles are also important and shouldn’t be overlooked.
+Many people like the look of wooden handles.
+They can be beautiful and really show the personality of a knife.
+However, they also require additional care and maintenance.
+For instance, you don’t want to leave a wooden knife handle soaking in water or it could damage it.
+You may also need to treat the wood with mineral oil to keep it in good shape.

 How the Knife is Made

 Is the knife blade forged or stamped?
-Do you know the difference?
-Forged blades are sort of formed by shaping a solid piece of steel into a knife blade.
+This is one of the most important features to consider when purchasing a chef knife.
+Forged blades are basically formed by shaping a solid piece of steel into a knife blade.
 They tend to be thicker, heavy-duty blades that will be more robust on average than a stamped knife.
 Stamped blades are made by a machine that cuts the blades out of a sheet of steel like a cookie cutter.
 These blades are weaker and are more likely to break or bend at weak points.

 Unfortunately, because it’s more costly to manufacture forged knives, there are very few being sold under $50, but we’ve managed to find a few on our list above.
-Pay special attention to these models as they may last longer in your kitchen before breaking.
+Pay special attention to these models as they will be the ones to stand up to the everyday use often expected of them.

 Brand Reputation

 This may not seem like a big deal, but if you spend as much time researching kitchen knives as we do, you learn that there are literally thousands of knife brands out there making and selling products.
-Many of them are far inferior to others and it’s hard to tell this without a little education.
+Many of them are far inferior to others but it’s hard to tell just which ones without a little guidance.

 Warranty

 It should come as no surprise that a company that is willing to stand behind their product with a lifetime warranty probably makes a good product.
-Not to many knife makers are in the business of trying to lose money, so they’ll only guarantee their knives if they feel they won’t actually break due to manufacturing defects.
+Knife makers are not in the business of trying to lose money, so they’ll only guarantee their knives if they feel they won’t actually break due to manufacturing defects.
 That makes warranties a good indicator of how much faith a manufacturer has in their knives.